usnistgov/800-63-3/sp800-63a/sec9_usability.md

 * Clearly communicate how and where to acquire technical assistance.
 For example, provide users helpful information, such as a link to online self-service feature, chat sessions, and a phone number for help desk support.
 Ideally, sufficient information is provided to enable users to answer their own enrollment preparation questions without outside intervention.

-* Clearly explain to users who is collecting and who is retaining information they’re providing as well as the path their data will take.
+* Clearly explain to users who is collecting and who is retaining information they're providing as well as the path their data will take.

 * Ensure all information presented to the user is usable:
     * Follow good information design practice for all user-facing materials (e.g., data collection notices and fillable forms).
     * Write materials in plain language, typically at a 6th to 8th grade literacy level and avoid technical jargon.
 Use active voice and conversational style, logically sequence main points, use the same word consistently rather than synonyms to avoid confusion, and use bullets, numbers, and formatting where appropriate to aid readability.
     * Consider text legibility, such as font style, size, color, and contrast with surrounding background.
 The highest contrast is black on white.
 Text legibility is important because users have different levels of visual acuity.
 Illegible text will contribute to user comprehension errors or user entry errors (e.g., when completing fillable forms).
     * Use sans serif font styles for electronic materials and serif fonts for paper materials.
-    * When possible, avoid fonts that do not clearly distinguish between easily confusable characters (such as the letter “O” and the number “0”).
+    * When possible, avoid fonts that do not clearly distinguish between easily confusable characters (such as the letter "O" and the number "0").
 This is especially important for enrollment codes.
     * Use a minimum font size of 12 points, as long as the text fits the display.
 * Perform usability evaluation for each step with representative users, realistic goals and tasks, and appropriate contexts of use.